What Is the Statute of Limitations for Contesting a Will in Virginia?

 In Virginia, the statute of limitations for a last will and testament begins when the executor files the will, and the court issues the Certificate of Qualification, allowing the executor to manage the estate in a legal capacity.

 The statute of limitations for challenging a Virginia will is usually one year.
+The statute of limitations on inheritance is also one year in Virginia.
 However, this could be reduced to as little as six months.
 Anyone who believes they have grounds to challenge a will should do so immediately.

 Exceptions for Extension